Guest blog by Aaron Hecht

 Too much of the prayer, money, effort and energy Christians send to Israel to help this country is either wasted or it goes to things that oppose the Kingdom of Jesus Christ instead of helping it.
 It’s long past time for that to change.
 If you love Israel and the Jewish People, there are some Hard Truths which will be painful, but vitally important, for you to become aware of if you want to help them.

-Hard truth #1 is this; most of the Jewish people living in Israel in 2018 don’t believe in God.
+Hard truth #1 is this; most of the Jewish people living in Israel today don’t believe in God.

 Even among those who say they do, and/or are living a religiously observant lifestyle, the god they believe in doesn’t much resemble the God described in the Bible, a book that few of them ever read.